nas5w/javascript-tips-and-tidbits/README.md

 ---

 **Want to learn more about JavaScript development?
 Consider:**
-- [Following me on Twitter](https://twitter.com/nas5w) and be sure to say "hi!"
 - Signing up for my [free newsletter](https://buttondown.email/devtuts) where I periodically send out digestible bits of JavaScript knowledge!
 - Subscribing to my [free youtube channel](https://www.youtube.com/c/devtutsco) where I teach JavaScript, Typescript, and React tutorials!